nroduit/nroduit.github.io/content/tutorials/dicom-import.en.md

     ![DICOM import archive](/tuto/dicom-import-archive.png?classes=shadow)
     * Archive: select the archive to query
       * With DICOM nodes: classic DIMSE C-Find with C-Move, C-Get or WADO-URI for retrieving DICOM files
-      * With DICOMWeb nodes: QIDO and WADO-RS for retrieving DICOM files
+      * With DICOMWeb nodes: QIDO and WADO-RS for retrieving DICOM files (no other options are required)
     * Retrieve (only with DICOM archive): the protocol to retrieve the images
       * C-MOVE: the classic DIMSE protocol (accepts all sop classes, not recommended for WEB)
       * C-GET: transfer syntaxes are negotiated by each sop classes according a configuration file